PhHermann/LDJump/Example/Example.md

 Notes:
 * Both ZIP-Files have to be unzipped before usage in the R-function *LDJump*.
 * Runtime of one of these examples will be at least one hour.
 * Beware that created files such as **resLDHats_pairwise_main.txt** have to be either moved to a different location or deleted because restaring LDJump (on the same or a different example).
 The program appends new results to aforenamed file-names and would then not operate as it is designed to do.
+Hence, we recommend for usage of *LDJump* in parallel to create directories and start *LDJump* separately from these directories.